 If you're looking for a career, there are two different categories of jobs working with Linux/UNIX servers, but they can often overlap.
 You can focus on a career as a network administrator, where you primarily take care of all of the types of systems mentioned above, manage user accounts, access rights to files, etc. The other is as a programmer, where you are writing shell scripts or programs which can be written in a wide variety of languages, with C being the most widely used.
 These scripts and programs are often used in the middle or "back-end" tiers of "multi-tier" client/server systems to automate things.
 For instance, Linux/UNIX servers are often used as back-end database servers running Oracle.
 In large organizations these two aspects are usually segregated with different job titles.
 In smaller organizations you may end up doing both, which would be the best training you could ask for.
 Note that a network administrator will find their life much easier if they are a good shell script programmer.
 The better they are at writing shell scripts the more they can automate administrative tasks on the servers.
 As more and more businesses learn about the potential for productivity gains and substantial cost savings realized through the reduced licensing costs associated with Linux, those with Linux knowledge will be in greater demand.

-Normally, if you want to set up a e-mail or Web server you have to have a fixed ("static") IP address assigned by your ISP and your own domain name.
-However, serveral companies offer a service called "dynamic DNS" which will allow you to set up your own home Web and e-mail server on a system where the IP address changes (as happens with residential DSL and cable-modem services).
-If you register your family's name as a domain name you can use dynamic DNS and set up a Sendmail server to receive e-mail for the domain name (ex: email@example.com).
+Normally, if you want to set up an e-mail or Web server you have to have a fixed ("static") IP address assigned by your ISP and your own domain name.
+However, if you did register a domain name, such as your family's last name as a domain name, you can use dynamic DNS which compensates for the fact that the IP addresses with most home Internet services tends to change from time to time.
+You could set up a Sendmail server to receive e-mail for your domain name (ex: email@example.com).
 Family members would then set their POP3 clients to retreive their mail from this Sendmail server rather than the ISP's.
-In addition, you can run the Apache Web server software on the system also and host your own family Web site.
+In addition, you can run the Apache Web server software on the same system and host your own family Web site.
 Information on using dynamic DNS services is given on the DNS page and setting up a Web/e-mail server using the Apache and Sendmail software is given on the

 Kinda Like DOS